openxc/reference-vi/README.md

 ### Description

-The Vehicle Interface is an open source microcontroller board that reads data from an automotive OBD-II diagnostic port.
+The Vehicle Interface (VI) is an open source microcontroller board that reads data from an automotive OBD-II diagnostic port.
 Vehicle data is decoded by the translator into a more human and machine readable format, JSON.
 The decoded data can be read from either of the USB or Bluetooth interfaces.

 ### Features

-* Reads from 2 different CAN busses (Diagnostic Fast and Diagnostic Med) at up to 1Mbps per bus.
+* Reads from 2 different CAN buses (Diagnostic Fast and Diagnostic Med) at up to 1Mbps per bus.
 * Decodes CAN data into a human and machine-readable format (currently JSON)
 * Can relay vehicle data at up to 250kbps over a Bluetooth connection